 Digital nomads “discovered” Costa Rica for themselves a while ago, which is evident in the beautiful coworking Costa Rica spaces that have popped up over the last few years.

-Let’s check out the hottest coworking space in Costa Rica, shall we?
+Let’s check out the hottest coworking spaces in Costa Rica, shall we?

 Selina – San Jose & Jaco